Eviction if you have an assured tenancy

 There are 17 different grounds that a landlord can use to try to have you evicted.
-If your case goes to tribunal, the Tribunal uses these grounds to decide if you should be evicted.
-You can find out more about each ground for eviction that can be used.
+If your case goes to tribunal, they use these grounds to decide if you should be evicted.

 How much notice should I get?

-If you receive a notice of acceptance of application or any paperwork from the First Tier Tribunal and Property Chamber you should seek advice on whether you can defend the action.
+If you receive a notice of acceptance of application or any paperwork from the tribunal you should seek advice on whether you can defend the action.
 Speak to one of our advisers or contact a solicitor.